DiLRandI/sms-to-api/README.md

 - `shared_preferences`: Local storage for settings
 - `http`: HTTP requests
 - (and any other dependencies listed in `pubspec.yaml`)

+## Coding Style

+- Dart/Flutter with 2‑space indentation.
+- Prefer `const` widgets and `final` where possible.
+- Follow `flutter_lints` (configured in `analysis_options.yaml`).
+- Resolve warnings before pushing/PRs.
+Format with `dart format lib test`.

+## Testing

+- Framework: `flutter_test` with `WidgetTester`.
+- Tests live under `test/` and end with `_test.dart`.
+- Run: `flutter test` (fast, deterministic tests preferred).
+- Coverage: `flutter test --coverage` (outputs `coverage/lcov.info`).

+## Android Notes

+- Requires SMS permissions and a foreground service to receive messages reliably.
+- Validate on a real device for background delivery and service behavior.
+- Ensure app is exempt from battery optimizations if necessary.

+## Security

+- Do not commit secrets.
+Configure API URL and API key in the app Settings.
+- Settings are stored via `shared_preferences` on device.
+- Validate API connectivity using the in‑app validation before release testing.

+## Contributing

+Please see `CONTRIBUTING.md` for commit conventions, PR expectations, and testing requirements.

 ## License